Zxey10/lego-tricky-x-0/README.md

 # Lego Tricky Robot X & O Simulation

 The project is a graphic simulation written in python with turtle, It plays X & O with + and - instead.
-This code need adaptation to run on the real robot.
+This code needs adaptation to run on the real robot.